nkkuntal/shim-review/README.md

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
-SHIM launches signed grub2, then launches kernel.
+SHIM only launches signed grub2.
 To handle future vulnerabilities, we include `revocations.efi`.
 It would be read by shim to update SbatLevel and revoke Photon kernel and grub.

-[DISCUSS]

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.